El Cajon Boulevard: History

+In 1961, an employee at the Campus Drive-In pulled a knife on a patron named Dennis O'Connor and stabbed him to death.
+The employee was found guilty of manslaughter.
+O'Connor's family sued the Campus Drive-In Corporation and lost.
+Because of this incident, his father became locally famous as president of the San Diego Court Watchers Association, and his sister Maureen O'Connor became the youngest person to win a seat on San Diego City Council, and later becoming the first female mayor of the city.

 On June 6, 1963, President John F. Kennedy rode in an open "bubble car" in a motorcade headed east on El Cajon Boulevard on his way to give a commencement speech and receive an honorary degree at San Diego State College.

+In the 1970s, El Cajon Boulevard was covered in neon signs that were associated with a seedy atmosphere.
+In 1985, a large Neon majorette wearing an Indian headdress associated with the San Diego State Aztec mascot was preserved by the Save Our Neon Organization, and moved further south at the College Grove Shopping Center in Oak Park.
+Smaller reproductions of the neeon majorette were used as signage at the shopping center that replaced the drive-in.

 In 2008 and 2009, the Voice of San Diego and KPBS reported that El Cajon Boulevard was part of a circuit of west coast cities where prostitution would move around to avoid warrants and arrests.
 After the interstate shifted traffic away from the boulevard, businesses suffered and it became a "hotspot" for vice and illegal sex traficking.

-In 2015, a state of the art new YMCA facility at the intersection with Fairmount Road opened up on land donated by philanthropist Robert Price.
+In 2015, a new YMCA facility at the intersection with Fairmount Road opened up on land donated by philanthropist Robert Price.
 Dedicated to serving community members in City Heights, Talmadge and Kensington, disparate economic, ethnic and cultural differences of people who live on either side of El Cajon Boulevard were exposed.